MunifTanjim/express-joi-openapi/README.md

 ## Plugin

-You are not limited to the `JoiRequestValidator` and `JoiResponseValidator` plugins.
+You get the following plugins out of the box:

+- `JoiRequestValidatorPlugin`
+- `JoiResponseValidatorPlugin`

+But that's not the end of it.
 You can write you own `ExpressOpenAPIPlugin` to perform arbitrary changes to the OpenAPI Specification for your express routes.

 **Plugin Example:**